Ayushbunkar/AlchoZero2.0/SETUP_COMPLETE.md

 3. ✅ **Sample Data Script** - Easy data seeding
 4. ✅ **Firebase Console** - Monitoring instructions provided

-**Your AlchoZero dashboard is now fully integrated with Firebase and ready for use!** 🎉
+**Your AlcoZero dashboard is now fully integrated with Firebase and ready for use!** 🎉

 ### Quick Commands to Get Started:
 ```javascript